 The Brown Outdoor Leadership Training program is designed to foster the exploration and practice of leadership while establishing a community of support for sophomore and new transfer students.

-The fall program begins with a shared wilderness experience and continues on campus with a calendar of planned and activities and small group gatherings.
-Many groups and friendships continue to meet through graduation.
-Our spring semester is focused on leader training and development of group facilitation and wilderness technical skills.
+The fall program begins with a shared wilderness experience and continues on campus with small group gatherings, 1:1 mentorship and a calendar of events that includes leadership workshops and community social gatherings.
+Many groups continue to meet and friendships extend through graduation.

-BOLTer: A BOLTer is a rising sophomore or transfer student who seeks an opportunity for personal reflection, social support and community through a wilderness and on-campus experience.
+BOLTer: A BOLTer is a rising sophomore or new transfer/RUE student who seeks an opportunity for personal reflection, social support and community through a wilderness and on-campus experience.

 Mentor: A Mentor is a BOLT Leader who commits to expanding their understanding of leadership through continued trainings and the opportunity to teach.
 Mentors provide the core instruction and support during the Leader training in the Spring.
 Full time Mentors attend all Spring skills trainings, teach all BOLT technical and facilitation skills, and effectively communicate the philosophies and policies of BOLT.
 They are also responsible for observing and supporting the development of a small group of Leaders (a home group) throughout the Spring training.
 Part time Mentors help to facilitate some but not all spring trainings.
 Mentors are an essential part of BOLT's continuity and program development.

 Manager: A Manager is a former BOLT Leader who works in partnership with co-managers and the director to oversee the operational and programmatic aspects of BOLT.
-Managers run fall events, steering committees, and spring training and the day-to-day logistics that go with the program's oversight.
+Managers provide overall leadership and facilitation for the program.
+They run our fall events, steering committees, and spring training and the day-to-day logistics that go with the program's oversight.